 At a glance: the contraceptive injection

-- The injection lasts for eight weeks or 12 weeks (depending on the type), so you don't have to think about contraception every day or every time you have sex.
+- The injection lasts for eight, 12 or 13 weeks (depending on the type), so you don't have to think about contraception every day or every time you have sex.

 - It can be useful for women who might forget to take the contraceptive pill every day.